quickwit-oss/quickwit/docs/reference/search-api.md

 GET api/v1/indexes/<index name>/search/stream
 ```

-Export documents matching a search query in the given index `<index name>` in a specified output format.
+Export documents matching a search query in the given index `<index name>`, in a specified output format.

 The output format can be one of the following:
  -  [Comma Separated Values](https://datatracker.ietf.org/doc/html/rfc4180)